kubraerol/An-Apex-exercise-Extravagant-Record-Creation/README.md

-# Extravagant-Record-Creation
+# An Apex exercise: Extravagant-Record-Creation
-An APEX exercise

 Problem is retrieved from https://www.sfdc99.com/2014/11/10/show-me-the-code-extravagant-record-creation/